asthapatel24/Application-Rating-Prediction/README.md

 # Predicting-Application-Rating-of-Google-Play-Store

-In data folder there is 2 file
+In data folder, there are 2 file, a  Application Information b Application Reviews
-  Application Information
-  Application Reviews

 Phases of this project
   1) Data cleaning of Application information - ( We have use Imputation for NaN rating which is in Data Cleaning of Application Infornmation folder.
 Moreover other cleaning is done in Smarten so there is no Code)